gabeice/Droog/README.md

 ### Architecture

-Audio metadata will be extracted using the audio-metadata npm library.
+Audio metadata will be extracted using the `waveform-data.js` npm library.